meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## The ApoE4 gene

-AMY1 and ApoE4 weigh in on what diet is ideal for you personally.
-Some will not do well on a low-fat high-starch diet.
+Genes like AMY1 and ApoE4 weigh in on what diet is ideal for you personally.
+Some people will not do well on a low-fat high-starch diet.
 For them, starch can cause even worse blood sugar spikes than if they were to just eat straight sugar.
-As you know, all these blood sugar spikes lead to insulin resistance, obesity and heart disease.
-For them, the only workable diet might be a high-fat animal-based diet.
+As we know, all these blood sugar spikes lead to insulin resistance, obesity and heart disease.
+For them, a high-carb diet may never be a workable alternative.

-<a id="org14a93a6"></a>
+<a id="org7af08f1"></a>

 ## Hemochromatosis

+A genetic issue that makes you store excessive amounts of iron in your body.
+By the time your symptoms show up and the health care system realizes what&rsquo;s wrong with you, you&rsquo;ll be in your 40s and a lot of irreversible damage has already built up.

+So it&rsquo;s good to check for this before your 30s or so.

+<a id="org67f5ed4"></a>

+## Familial hypercholesterolemia

+<a id="org917ef47"></a>

+## ROS

 <a id="org2bd51c2"></a>